JoelvanHerwaarden/GrasshopperNewFileSaver/Readme.md

 # Grasshopper AutoSave on New Document

-This plugin automatically saves any **new Grasshopper document** that has not yet been saved by the user.
+This Grasshopper plugin automatically saves any **new Grasshopper document** that has not yet been saved by the user.
 When a new document is created and has no file path, the plugin will:

-- Create an `GrasshopperAutoSaves` folder inside your **Documents** directory.
+- Create a `GrasshopperAutoSaves` folder inside your **Documents** directory.
 - Save the new document with a timestamped filename (e.g., `NewGHFile_20260112_140600.gh`).

 This ensures you never lose work when starting a new Grasshopper file.